Thanh2311/tictactoe-java/README.md

 * replacing user inputs with random inputs, automating the entire game.
 * removed all output except the winner
 * requires Java 8
+* Added a listener to count wins, losses, and draws
+* Added a listener to help fix cycles in the tic tac toe game
+* Added a listener to determine the average move attempts per game.